vicmrtnz112/Linux-and-GIT-Command-Cheat-Sheet/readme.md

-git commit -m "message": Commit staged changes git push -u origin main: Push changes from your local repository to a remote repository git pull: Fetch and integrate changes from a remote repository into the current local branch
+git commit -m "message": Commit staged changes git push -u origin main: Push changes from your local repository to a remote repository git pull: Fetch and integrate changes from a remote repository into the current local branch git switch: Switch the current HEAD to a specified branch, updating the working tree and index to match the target branch